OctopusDeploy/docs/docs/guides/deploying-asp.net-core-web-applications/json-configuration-variables-feature.md

 ```

-If you have the Octopus Variables `weatherApiUrl` and `weatherApiKey`Â set to the values `test.weather.com` and `TEST7654321`Â the target config file is updated to become, noticing the `tempImageFolder` setting remains untouched:
+If you have the Octopus Variables `weatherApiUrl` and `weatherApiKey` set to the values `test.weather.com` and `TEST7654321` the target config file is updated to become, noticing the `tempImageFolder` setting remains untouched:

 **Simple JSON**